 Over the service life of end products, HBCD may be released in vapor or particulates to air or by leaching to water.
 Releases are expected to be initially to air; however, settling and removal of particulates would ultimately result in losses to soil or water.
 Losses through abrasion and degradation of polymer end products may also occur.
 HBCD present in foam insulation is unlikely to be exposed to the weather once building construction is complete (e.g., polystyrene foam products in an installed state).
 However, prior to and during construction, as well as during demolition, the insulation may be subject to weathering, physical disintegration, and wear, leading to the potential release of particulates containing HBCD.
-It is expected that release from encapsulated materials would be very low, since dust and fragmentation would likely be minimal and volatilization of HBCD from products would be severely restricted.
-However, there still may be minimal releases from indoor products that could lead to direct exposures to HBCD.
+It is expected that release from encapsulated materials would be very low, since dust and fragmentation would likely be minimal and volatilization of HBCD from products that could lead to direct exposures to HBCD.